SoulmateB/CurveLanes/README.md

 ### Downloads

-The Dataset is about 77GB after compression.
+The Dataset is about 76GB after compression.
 We split the whole rar file into 6 parts each has about 13GB.
-We provide download link from Google Drive and Baidu Pan.
+We provide download link from Google Drive and Baidu Pan to facilate users from all over the world.

 CurveLanes.part1.rar